 Orange County-based cybersecurity startup, Active Cypher, announced today it was launching a disruptive solution to effectively solve ransomware threats that have so far been given free rein to spread havoc amongst individuals, companies, and government agencies alike.

-With Ransom Data Guard, ransomware threats are quickly neutralized, avoiding the danger that the malicious software will spread throughout an enterprises’ network.
-Paired with comprehensive data encryption offered through Active Cypher’s File Fortress solution, clients can rest assured that their data will be protected wherever it may go.
+With Data Guard, ransomware threats are quickly neutralized, avoiding the danger that the malicious software will spread throughout an enterprises’ network.
+Paired with comprehensive data encryption offered through Active Cypher’s Cloud Fortress solution, clients can rest assured that their data will be protected wherever it may go.
 Active Cypher’s CTO and Founder, Dan Gleason, said, “The idea that ransomware was such an unstoppable risk kept us up at night.
 We couldn’t accept that there was no solution to repel these types of attacks and ensure business continuity.”
-Active Cypher has invited a number of independent infosec experts, several Fortune 500 IT departments, and U.S. agencies to test its solution.
-An enterprise-level version of Ransom Data Guard is available via a limited release to verified customers.
+Active Cypher has invited several independent infosec experts, several Fortune 500 IT departments, and U.S. agencies to test its solution.
+An enterprise-level version of Data Guard is available via a limited release to verified customers.
 An individual/SMB version will be released later in April.